Hoyasumii/avengers-endgame/README.md

 RONIN: [Raising his katana, in English] What I want...
 You can't give me.

 [He thrusts the blade downwards into Akihiko's stomach.
-The body of the Japane
+The body of the Japanes